 Habit: Tetrazygia bicolor grows as a shrub to small tree to 5 m in height.
 The leaves are arranged oppositely, to 20 cm in length, lanceolate, an acuminate leaf apex, and an entire margin and with 3 primary veins.
 The lateral veins are at a 90-degree angle to the primary veins.

-The zygomorphic flowers are arranged in panicles.
+The complete, perfect, zygomorphic flowers are arranged in panicles.
 The calyx has 5 fused, green sepals forming a tube.
 The corolla has 5 white unfused petals.
 There are 8 stamens surrounding the carpel with the filament and anthers to the upper portion of the flower.
 The anthers are bright yellow.
 The ovary is inferior with 3 locules and numerous seeds.
-The fruit is a purple berry at maturity
+The fruit is a purple berry at maturity.

 Habitat: Tetrazygia bicolor grows in Dry Broadleaf Evergreen Formation – Forests/Shrubalnds (coppice/scrubland) and Pine Woodlands.